 The museum traces the history of Luxembourg between 1940 and 1945, under the Nazi oppression, through the reactions of the people (passive resistance, resistance movements, forced enrolment, strike, refractory, Luxemburger in the maquis and in the Allied forces ) until liberation, by photos, objects and works of art.
 Different rooms deal with the Nazi repression and the concentration camp system, as well as the fate of the Jews of Luxembourg.

 The museum is a member of the Mulux Network and ICOM Luxembourg.

 * * * *

 |From Tuesday 15/12/2020||Exhibition Open-Air in front of the museum, on the Resistance square:

 Francine Mayran “Témoigner de ces vies”

-This exhibition is viewable on our website as well:
+Viewable on our website as well: VIEW THE EXHIBITION ONLINE

 |Thursday 21/01/2021||Zoom Conference